willrees23/Ziplines/README.md

 To ride, walk into either end of the line.
 Ziplines can be ridden in both directions, or set `direction` on one to have it board from a single end only.

+Any number of players can share a line by default.
+Set `max-riders` on one to let only so many ride it at a time; anyone who walks up to a line that is already full is told so rather than boarded.

 ## Commands

 The command is `/ziplines`, aliased to `/zipline` and `/zl`.